boazbk/tcs/lec_08a_restricted_models.md

 The user gives out a function $F:\{0,1\}^* \rightarrow \{0,1\}$, and the system applies this function to a set of candidates $\{ x_0, \ldots, x_k \}$, returning all the $x_i$'s such that $F(x_i)=1$.
 However, we typically do not want the system to get into an infinite loop just trying to evaluate this function!
 For this reason, such systems often do not allow the user to specify an _arbitrary_ function using some Turing-complete formalism, but rather a function that is described by a restricted computational model, and in particular one in which all functions halt.
-One of the most popular models for this application is the model of  [regular expressions](https://en.wikipedia.org/wiki/Regular_expression).
+One of the most popular models for this application is the model of  [regular expressions](https://goo.gl/2vTAFU).
-You have probably come across regular expresions if you  ever used an advanced text editor, a command line shell, or have done any kind of manipulations of text files.^[Sections 1.3 and 1.4 in [Sipser's book](https://www.google.com/search?q=introduction+to+the+theory+of+computation) are excellent resources for regular expressions.
-Sipser's book also discusses the equivalence of regular expressions with _finite automata_.]
+You have probably come across regular expressions if you  ever used an advanced text editor, a command line shell, or have done any kind of manipulations of text files.

 A _regular expression_ over some alphabet $\Sigma$ is obtained by combining elements of $\Sigma$ with the operation of concatenation, as well as $|$ (corresponding to _or_) and $*$ (corresponding to repetition zero or more times).^[Common implementations of regular expressions in programming languages and shells typically include some extra  operations on top of $|$ and $*$, but these can all be implemented as "syntactic sugar" using   the operators $|$ and $*$.]
 For example, the following regular expression over the alphabet $\{0,1\}$  corresponds to the set of all even length strings $x\in \{0,1\}^*$  where the digit at location $2i$ is the same as the one at location $2i+1$ for every $i$: